 Knowing the correct height and the best curtain panels for your window treatments is a big part of this.

 How to get the best curtain lengths for your windows.

-Whichever window treatment you choose, knowing how to measure up your window and hang the window treatment properly is key for a professional look and finish.
+Whichever window treatment you choose, knowing how to measure up your window size and hang the window treatment properly is key for a professional look and finish.

 Curtains or Drapes?

 Drapes are simply are more formal fabric window treatment than standard curtains.

 For example, heavy blackout curtains can add warmth and provide a cozy feel to a space.

 Most window curtains are often available in a wide range of colors, styles, patterns, and common curtain lengths.

 Whereas window drapes, typically pleated at the top of each panel, can help to add a traditional and often a dramatic look to your home.

 These are usually lined and come in panels sold in pairs.